-worship services are among the most-attended services of the year.
-That can be a challenge when those worship experiences are not the easiest entry points to Judaism, especially compared to the joyousness of , the food and rituals of , or the sensory stimulation of .and
+worship services are among the most attended services of the year.
+That can be a challenge when the worship experiences are not the easiest entry points to Judaism, especially compared to the joyousness of , the food and rituals of , or the sensory stimulation of .and

-At a time when more attention than ever is being placed on religious acceptance in the workplace, flexible time off structures, and an increased awareness of self-care practices, more and more young Jews are opting not to take time off from work on the .
+At a time when more attention is being paid to religious acceptance in the workplace, flexible time off structures, and increased awareness of self-care practices, more and more young Jews are opting not to take time off from work on the .
 Instead, they might stream services from their desks or forgo them altogether.
-When taking time for communal worship is, arguably, easier than ever, why is taking the day off to celebrate the Jewish new year so out of vogue?
+When taking time for communal worship is arguably easier than ever, why is taking the day off to celebrate the Jewish new year so out of vogue?

 One explanation may lie in the perception of many younger Jews that communal prayer is an obligation, rather than an opportunity.
 This perception can be a real barrier to a meaningful holiday experience.

 As a millennial rabbi, I find myself with a foot in each world.
 I have a deep appreciation for our tradition.
 The declaration of faith contained inis incredibly powerful in a world we can't control.
 The Torah portion we read on Rosh HaShanah, the (the binding of Isaac), brings new ideas and perspectives with each annual reading.
 The melody and theme of forgiveness that inspires is soul-rending.
 So many prayers perfectly encapsulate the experience of being human.
 Assuming, that is, that joining in communal worship experiences were reframed as a gift for the worshipper, rather than as a duty.

 I also understand the layers of baggage that many bring to their own experience of prayer.
 For many of my millennial contemporaries, the High Holidays evoke memories of long sermons, extended liturgies, uncomfortable clothes, and guilt trips about why they don't attend more often.
 I can say with confidence that this is a divide that clergy across North America are working tirelessly to bridge.